pwichmann/deep-learning-with-vector-graphics-book/quiver_book/_build/html/_sources/index.md

 **By Pascal Wichmann**

-Please use the menu on the right to navigate this book.
+Please use the menu on the left to navigate this book.

 :::{note}